 Hiring a lawyer can be very confusing and anxiety provoking.
 Shortly after your arrest, advertising agencies obtained your name and mailing address from the police.
 Some lawyers send out direct advertisments, known as "jail mail" to people who have been arrested.
 These circulars are often very misleading, suggesting that an attorney is located in the area when they are not.
 If an attorney will not agree to meet with you in person, and will not guarantee in writing that they will personally appear on your case, then you can be sure they are not a local lawyer.
 You will never receive junk mail from Attorney Rhea and he will always meet you in person at his office in downtown Palm Springs.

 DUI law is a substantive area of criminal defense law, like drugs or homicide.
 Each of these areas has knowledge and skill-sets relevant to defending those crimes.
 Attorney Rhea has defended hundreds of DUI cases in the desert region and at DMV hearings.
-He is well known as the go-to DUI lawyer in the Palm Springs area.
 Attorney Rhea's entire legal career has been devoted to defending criminal cases, and he has particularly developed knowledge of DUI, drug and domestic violence law.
 He was formerly a Public Defender in Monterey and Riverside Counties.
-He has never worked for a prosecuting agency and he has been repeatedly named Top DUI and/or Top Criminal Defense Lawyer by Palm Springs Life Magazine every year from 2010 to 2017.
+He has never worked for a prosecuting agency and he has been rnamed Top DUI and/or Top Criminal Defense Lawyer by Palm Springs Life Magazine every year from 2010 to 2018.
 He is a proud member of the California DUI Lawyer’s Association, California Attorneys for Criminal Justice, California Public Defenders Association, California NORML, and California NORML (National Organization for the Reform of Marijuana Laws).

 A DUI arrest on federal land will result in your case being heard in a United States District Court rather than a local or state court.
 There is no federal law regarding DUI, so the U.S. District Courts import (i.e. borrow) the law of whatever state the arrest occurs in.
 Thus, if you were arrested for a DUI in Joshua Tree National Park, the case law used by the District Court will be essentially the same as a state court arrest.
 This is very different than drug cases, where there are often vastly more severe consequences to a federal arrest.
 Attorney Rhea appears for federal DUI cases in Black Rock Courthouse (Joshua Tree) and Riverside District Court.